uhs-robert/oasis.nvim/README.md

 # 🏜️ Oasis.nvim

 A modular desert-themed colorscheme for Neovim with warm, earthy tones and multiple palette variants.
+Originally inspired by the classic `desert` theme for vim, also uses the cool/warm philosophy from `melange` (i.e., `warm colors = action/flow` and `cool colors = structure/data`).

 ## Features